Skip to content

 C:\Users\Public\Documents\Rapise\Samples\Extensibility\CustomLibrary\CustomControlApp

-You may build this application yourself in Microsoft Visual Studio (C++) or use ready executable:
+You can build this application yourself in Microsoft Visual Studio (C++) or use the ready executable:

 <CustomControlApp folder>\Release\CustomControlApp.exe